-Half December we went to the big Christmas Markets in Cologone Germany, unfortunately I didn’t have the time to write this blog before the markets closed this year, but if you read this post you’ll know it’s definitely worth visiting next year!
+Half December we went to the big Christmas Markets in Cologone Germany.
+Unfortunately I didn’t have the time to write this blog before the markets closed this year.
+But if you read this post you’ll know it’s definitely worth visiting the Christmas Markets Cologne Germany next year!

 Cologne or Köln in German is a city in the South-West of Germany, pretty close to the Netherlands, Belgium, Luxembourg and even some parts of France.
 It’s the 4th largest city of Germany, but despite that, the city center is really nice and compact.

 The city of Cologne is pretty modern because it was mostly destroyed in the Second World War.
 So unfortunately not many big, beautiful, old building there.
 But the cathedral is really very impressive!

 Of course we weren’t in Cologne for the architecture, we were there for the Christmas Markets!
 And they have plenty of those.
 There are 7 different markets through out the city.
 5 of them in the city center and 2 a bit further away.
 They all have their own style, so it doesn’t feel like visiting the same market 7 times.